Featured Snippets that Answer Questions

 To compute answer scores for candidate answer passages, the answer passage scorer compares an answer term vector associated with a received query to each candidate answer passage.

 The answer term vectors for queries are stored in the term vector data.

 Generating Term Vectors for Scoring Answer Passages

 Parts of the term vector process as shown in a flowchart from the patent:

 A process flowchart showing how term vectors are used to identify answer passages:

-This answer term vector process is typically done independent of query time, e.g., such as in the pre-processing of search data that is used for scoring answer passages.
+This answer term vector process is typically done independent of query time, e.g., in the pre-processing of search data used for scoring answer passages.

 The process is done for multiple query definitions.